 - Pain and swelling in the joints and inflammation or rupture of tendons may occur rarely.
 Your risk is increased if you are elderly (above 60 years of age), have received an organ transplant, have kidney problems or if you are being treated with corticosteroids.
 Inflammation and ruptures of tendons may occur within the first 48 hours of treatment and even up to several months after stopping of Ciproxin therapy.
 At the first sign of pain or inflammation of a tendon (for example in your ankle, wrist, elbow, shoulder or knee), stop taking Ciproxin, contact your doctor and rest the painful area.
 Avoid any unnecessary exercise, as this might increase the risk of a tendon rupture.

 - If you feel sudden, severe pain in your abdomen, chest or back, which can be symptoms of aortic aneurysm and dissection, go immediately to an emergency room.
 Your risk may be increased if you are being treated with systemic corticosteroids.

 - If you suffer from epilepsy or other neurological conditions such as cerebral ischemia or stroke, you may experience side effects associated with the central nervous system.
 If seizure happens, stop taking Ciproxin and contact your doctor immediately.

-- You may experience symptoms of neuropathy such as pain, burning, tingling, numbness and/or weakness especially in the feet and legs or hands and arms.
+- You may rarely experience symptoms of nerve damage (neuropathy) such as pain, burning, tingling, numbness and/or weakness especially in the feet and legs or hands and arms.
 If this happens, stop taking Ciproxin and inform your doctor immediately in order to prevent the development of potentially irreversible condition.

 - You may experience psychiatric reactions the first time you take Ciproxin.
 If you suffer from depression or psychosis, your symptoms may become worse under treatment with Ciproxin.
 In rare cases, depression or psychosis can progress to thoughts of suicide, suicide attempts, or completed suicide.
 If this happens, contact your doctor immediately.